garrandall/popular-music-data/tracks/stand-up-ludacris-shawnna.md

 Watch out for the medallion, my diamonds are reckless It feels like a midget is hanging from my necklace
 I pulled up with a million trucks
-Looking, smelling, feeling like a million bucks, ahh Pass the bottles, the heat is on
+Looking, smelling, feeling like a million bucks, ah Pass the bottles, the heat is on
 We in the huddle all smoking that Cheech & Chong What's wrong?
 The club and the moon is full